S-Retr0/learning-git/README.md

 `git init` will initialize our folder and create a hidden `.git` directory where the repository and configurations will be stored.

 ### Checking the Repo Status (git status)
-Running `git status` will return information about the current state of our repo, like if we have new files, new changes made, if everything is up to date and so on...
+Running `git status` will return information about the current state of our repo, like if we have new files, new changes made, if everything is up to date, which is the current branch and much more.
 ```
 $ git status
 On branch master